hacs/integration/docs/usage/overview.md

 ## Card elements

-Every repository is represented as a card, each card contains 3 elements.
+Every repository is represented as a card.
+Each card displays the title and description of the repository and an icon indicating the current status.

-### Title

-At the top of the card there is a title for the repository.

-### Description

-Below the title there is a description for the repository.

 ### Repository status

-The status icon give you a quick indication of the status of the repository.
+The status icon gives you a quick indication of the status of the repository.

 color | description
 -- | --
 Green | The repository is installed and there is no pending actions.
-Orange | There is an update pending.
+Orange | There is an update available.
 Red | There is an restart pending.
 No color (the default text color of the theme) | Repository is not installed/managed by HACS.